P-K-A-Mienza/IPZapp/README.md

 2. Copy and paste your IPs, separated by commas.

-# Note - This tool is meant to expedite your task, the conclusions of the tool should be right the vast majority of the time.
-However, always take a quick glance over the Recommended/Not Recommended block lists that are produced before sending off these blocks to a firewall or any other mission critical area.
+# Note - This tool is meant to expedite your task, the conclusions of the tool are meant to be correct the vast majority of the time, but nothing is perfect.
+Always take a quick glance over the outputs to make sure everything looks right before sending off to your firewall or other mission critical area.